musslebot/pyrecon/README.txt

 -------------
 PyRECONSTRUCT can be installed in multiple ways:

-	The easiest being through pip*:
+	From parent folder:
+		python setup.py install

+	Through PIP*:
 		pip install PyRECONSTRUCT

-	Alternatively (from parent folder):
-		python setup.py install

-	*this method can have problems.
-Specifically, prerequisite packages may not install correctly on their own and will interrupt the PyRECONSTRUCT installation
+	*this method commonly has problems.
+Prerequisite packages may not install correctly on their own and will interrupt the PyRECONSTRUCT installation

-These dependencies are required to run on a linux system (currently working to get functionality on Windows):
+These dependencies are required to run on most linux systems:
 	python-dev
 	python-setuptools
 	libgeos-dev